IMSoley/tasawwuf/README.md

 * Salawat of Tremendous Blessings [[Amazon](https://amzn.to/307v8mU)]
 * Muhammad: The Messenger of Islam [[Amazon](https://amzn.to/3sWoY5t)]
 * Fifty Days: the Divine Disclosures During a Holy Sufi Seclusion [[Amazon](https://amzn.to/3sN6Zhp), [PDF](https://archive.org/download/NaqshbandiAliyyaBooks/ShaykhHishamKabbani-FiftyDays.pdf)]
+* In the Shadow of Saints
+* In the Mystic Footsteps of Saints

 ### Vilayat Inayat Khan